 Practice Regularly

 Like any skill, proficiency in scientific notation comes with practice.
-Regularly convert numbers between standard notation and scientific notation, and practice performing arithmetic operations with numbers in scientific notation.
+So regularly convert numbers between standard notation and scientific notation, and practice performing arithmetic operations with numbers in scientific notation.
 Work through examples in textbooks or online tutorials, and try to apply scientific notation in your own calculations and projects.
 The more you practice, the more comfortable and confident you will become in using scientific notation.

 Understand the Rules